pineapplemachine/diva/readme.md

 completed successfully.

 - `-y` or `--yes` will automatically respond with "yes" to interactive yes/no prompts.
-These promps are normally presented before carrying through with more unusual or destructive operations.
+These prompts are normally presented before carrying through with more unusual or destructive operations.

 ### diva version